 What can I do to increase my Vitamin D levels?

 Start by regularly getting a safe amount of sun and follow up by consuming foods rich in vitamin D. You can use supplements as well.
 Before self-diagnosing or self-medicating, it would be best to have your doctor perform a simple blood test to properly diagnose your Vitamin D levels.
 There are repercussions to over supplementing with vitamin D that include nausea and vomiting as well as long term damage including reduced bone density.

 Some foods that can help to increase your intake of Vitamin D:

 - Oily Fish such as salmon, sardines and tuna

 - Cereal, orange juice and margarine that have been fortified with Vitamin D

 Does Vitamin D help with weight loss?

-Unfortunately, vitamin D is not the magic weight loss pill we are all searching for, but there are a number of studies showing that having normal levels of vitamin D in the body can improve the results of a proper diet.
-This means that if you are following a proper eating and exercise plan with low levels of Vitamin D, you may not have a lot of success, however, if your Vitamin D levels are in the “normal” range, you may increase your weight loss success.
+Unfortunately, vitamin D is not the magic weight loss pill we are all searching for.
+However, there are a number of studies showing that having normal levels of vitamin D in the body can improve the results of a proper diet.
+This means that if you are following a proper eating and exercise plan with low levels of Vitamin D, you may not have a lot of success.
+If your Vitamin D levels are in the “normal” range, it may increase your weight loss success.

 It also appears that Vitamin D has a direct affect on hormone levels.
 If your hormone levels are out of balance, there is a tendency to gain weight and belly fat or have increased difficulty losing it.
 By balancing your Vitamin D, you can help to balance your hormones which could aid in the success of any weight or fat loss plan.